OpenNebula/marketplace-docs/source/service/vnf.rst

 .. note::

-    Please, bear in mind that we are demoing specific environment and addresses might differ to yours.
+    Please, bear in mind that we are demoing a specific environment and addresses might differ to yours.
 Adjust the examples accordingly.

 Step 3 - Validation
 ~~~~~~~~~~~~~~~~~~~